rmscoal/ABA/README.md

 <h3>Learning Section</h3>
 <h4>Eksplor Huruf and Eksplor Angka</h4>
 <p>To use this feature, toddler can click the alphabets on the screen and the app will output a pronunciation of that particular alphabet.
 This will not only teach toddler about the alphabet by sight, but also by hearing such that children will memorize how the alphabet is pronounce.</p>
+<h4>KBBI Anak</h4>
+<p> KBBI Anak is a feature for toddler to explore Indonesian words that we have designed to be child-friendly.
+In this feature, toddlers can know the word, know the meaning of the word, and imagine what the word is like in real-life since we included illustrations with the word.</p>
+<h3>Practice Section</h3>
+<h4>Latihan Menyusun Huruf</h4>
+<p>This feature is a designed as a practice for toddlers after what they have learnt in eksplor huruf.
+Here toddlers can implement the knowledge of letters.</p>
+<h4>Latihan Mengeja Huruf</h4>
+<p>This feature is designed for toddlers to practice pronouncing the alphabets.
+Here, toddlers can implement the knowledge of how should the alphabets be pronounced in Indonesian.
+Hence, this touches cognitive and psychomotor abilities.</p>

 <h2>Machine Learning Documentation</h2>
 <h3>KBBI Anak</h2>